Templates & GuidesEmployee Life Cycle

 Best Practices for A New Employee Orientation Program

 The goal of using best practices in employee orientation should be to make a full and interesting program that covers all aspects of the company, such as its history, mission, and company values.
-The program should make it easy for new employees to understand what their job responsibilities are, what is expected of them, and what their performance goals are.
+The program should make it easy for new hires understand what their job responsibilities are, what is expected of them, and what their performance goals are.

 Giving new employees a peer mentor or buddy can be a huge help during onboarding.
 It can help them feel more at ease in their new work environment.
 It is important to check in with new employees and give them feedback on a regular basis to make sure they are settling into their new job and to answer any questions or concerns they may have.